 University of Oklahoma

 With more than 31,000 students enrolled, the University of Oklahoma (OU) is a comprehensive university offering 152 baccalaureate programs, 160 master’s programs, and 75 doctorate programs.
 The school is ranked first among public universities in enrollment of National Merit Scholars and among the top ten in the graduation of Rhodes Scholars.
-For the second year in a row, OU was a recipient of the 2017 Higher Education Excellence in Diversity (HEED) Award, the only national award honoring individual colleges or universities for their outstanding commitment to diversity and inclusion across their campuses.
-The HEED Award measures an institution’s level of achievement and intensity of commitment in regard to broadening diversity and inclusion on campus through initiatives, programs and outreach; student recruitment, retention and completion; and hiring practices for faculty and staff.
+For the second year in a row, OU was a recipient of the 2017 HEED Award, that measures an institution’s level of achievement and intensity of commitment through initiatives, programs and outreach; student recruitment, retention and completion; and hiring practices for faculty and staff.
 The Carnegie Foundation classifies OU as a research university with “very high research activity.”
 The University of Oklahoma houses major facilities for structural engineering research and education.
 The OU Fears Lab contains a 13,000-square-foot high-bay laboratory space, 1,800-square-foot Advanced Concrete Research Laboratory (ACRL), and 3,500 square feet of office space.